remotion-dev/remotion/packages/docs/docs/render-frames.md

 ### `outputDir`

 A `string` specifying the directory (absolute path) to which frames should be saved.
-Pass `null` and a `writeFrame` callback instead to get a `Buffer` of the frame rather than to write it to any location-
+Pass `null` and a `onFrameBuffer` callback instead to get a `Buffer` of the frame rather than to write it to any location-

 ### `inputProps`